 The authors thank R Dyason, M &L Simpson, D & M Hood and J Wicken for allowing access to their properties for collections, T Olesen for cooperation with use of NSW DPI propagation facility at Alstonville, G Ablett, A Wiseman, M Abasolo, R Wood and J McDowell for assistance with collections, setting or assessments of the experiments, and T Olesen, D Cliffe, T Shapter and G Baker for valuable discussions on the propagation of Tea Tree.

 TABLES

 Table 1.
-Rooting percentage (Mean  SE %) and factors influencing rooting rates for each of three experiments as well as a pooled data set (df = degrees of freedom, MS = Mean Square, Sig = Significance of F test).
-NB.
-Site factor could only be tested in Experiment 2 where material from two sites was subjected to the same propagation conditions.
-Tests for differences among tissue-types in Experiment 1 and 3 are shown for multiple assessment times, 4 in the case of Dilkoon and 2, in the case of the Leeville material.
+Factors affecting the rooting rates for each of three experiments and pooled data set.